 Driving time from previous stop: 8 minutes

-The former site of Garrett’s farm sits in a heavily forested median between a divided 4-lane parkway that cuts through Fort AP Hill, a 76,000 acre military base.
-All along the way there are signs prohibiting motorists from stopping or parking.
-What’s more, even though every stop on the escape route requires the traveler to travel further south to reach the next destination, to reach the Garrett farm site, the traveler must go several miles south on Route 301 out of Port Royal, and then turn around and head back north on the other side of the divided parkway.
+The former site of Garrett’s farm sits in a heavily forested median between a divided 4-lane parkway that cuts through Fort AP Hill, a 76,000 acre military base. ll along the way are signs prohibiting motorists from stopping or parking.
+What’s more, even though every stop on the escape route requires the traveler to travel further south to reach the next destination, to reach the Garrett farm site, the traveler must go south on Route 301 out of Port Royal for several miles, and then turn around and head back north on the other side of the divided parkway.

-There’s really not much to see, just a clearing in the woods and a sign that warns against taking artifacts from the site.
-If there were any artifacts to be taken, they are long gone now.
-Of all the places along the escape route that are virtually unchanged from 1865, this place is so completely different it’s hard to imagine what it must’ve looked like that April morning so long ago when Booth and Herold woke up to find themselves surrounded by federal troops.
+There’s really not much to see, just a clearing in the woods and a sign that warns visitors against taking artifacts from the site.
+If there were any artifacts to be taken, they are long gone.
+Of all the places along the escape route that are virtually unchanged from 1865, this place is so completely changed it’s hard to imagine what it was like on that April morning of 1865 when Booth and Herold woke up to find themselves surrounded by federal troops.

 Twenty-six cavalrymen took aim at the barn as detective Luther Baker ordered Booth and Herold to come out.
-David Herold emerged with his hands up but Booth refused to surrender.
+David Herold emerged with his hands up, but Booth refused to surrender.
 After attempting to negotiate with the assassin, the troops set fire to the barn.
-Booth covered his mouth against the smoke and prepared to come out firing, but a young sergeant by the name of Boston Corbett, having crept up close to the barn, peered in through a chink and saw Booth’s intention.
-Drawing his pistol, he took aim through the chink and before Booth could play out his daring final act, Corbett shot him.
+Booth covered his mouth and prepared to come out firing, but a young sergeant by the name of Boston Corbett, having crept up close to the barn, peered in through a chink and saw Booth getting ready.
+Drawing his pistol, he took aim through the chink and shot him.

 Booth was carried, dying, from the barn and laid under a locust tree.
 He had been shot through the neck.
-A local doctor pronounced the wound mortal.
 As the sun rose over Garrett’s farm on the morning of April 26th, 1865, John Wilkes Booth breathed his last breath.
 The drama that had begun eleven days earlier with assassination of the president was at an end.

 Manhunt: The 12 Day Chase for Lincoln’s Killer